COVID-19 Vaccine Information and Updates

 For more information about research, please call our main office at 412-692-6438.

-Our Neurodevelopmental Disabilities Residency Program is located in the UPMC Children's Hospital of Pittsburgh.
-Our hospital is an academic institution of international reputation and the only children’s hospital in the western Pennsylvania region, serving a population of several million in western Pennsylvania, western Maryland, West Virginia, eastern Ohio, and western New York.
-We are within the Division of Child Neurology and closely affiliated with the Child Neurology Residency Program.
+The UPMC Children's Hospital of Pittsburgh is an academic institution of international reputation and the only children’s hospital in the western Pennsylvania region, serving a population of several million in western Pennsylvania, western Maryland, West Virginia, eastern Ohio, and western New York.

-The Division of Child Neurology accepts up to one Neurodevelopmental Disabilities resident each year for a four-year training program that leads to board eligibility in Neurodevelopmental Disabilities and in Neurology with special competence in Child Neurology by the American Board of Psychiatry and Neurology.
-For candidates who are applying for admission to the categorical Pediatrics Residency as well as the child neurology residency, we will have an integrated interview and admission process.
+The Division of Child Neurology accepts up to one Neurodevelopmental Disabilities resident each year for a combined 6-year training program with Pediatrics that leads to board eligibility in Neurodevelopmental Disabilities and in Neurology with special competence in Child Neurology by the American Board of Psychiatry and Neurology.

-Continuity clinics during the last three years are dedicated to clinics in child development and neurology.
-These clinics are tailored to the resident’s interests.
+Continuity clinic during PGY3-6 consist are dedicated to clinics in child development and neurology and are tailored to the resident’s interests.
+Additional longitudinal experiences during NDD training include:

 Find additional information on NDD and Child Neurology Schedule and Rotations.